brainhubeu/react-carousel/docs/examples/controlled.md

 ## Thumbnails
-You can use Carousel as controlled component
+You can use Carousel as controlled component.
+Provided value will be clamped depending on the number of slides.
+E.g. if there are 3 slides all values bigger than 2 (index of the last element) will evaluate to 2.
 ```jsx render
 class MyCarousel extends React.Component {
   constructor() {